 To be clear, Original Medicare is a federal government health insurance program.
-A Medigap plan is offered by a private insurance company designed to supplement your Medicare health insurance.
-With the right Medigap plan, it will not matter to you whether or not your doctor will accept assignment.
-Adding the right supplement plan to your Medicare plan can result in the entire amount of your medical bills paid by the combination of Part B and your Medigap plan.
+A Medicare supplemental insurance policy is offered by a private insurance company designed to supplement your Medicare health insurance.
+Adding the right Medicare supplement insurance plan to your Medicare plans can result in the entire amount of your medical bills paid by the combination of Part B and your Medigap plan.
 The result may be a total bill of zero. you don’t have to know how Medicare Part A & B works because your supplement pays the deductibles and copay.

 Benefit Chart of Medicare Supplement Plans

 |Benefits||Medicare Supplement Insurance (Medigap) Plans|

 |Part A coinsurance and hospital costs (up to an additional 365 days after Medicare benefits are used)||100%||100%||100%||100%||100%||100%||100%||100%||100%||100%|

 |Part B coinsurance or copayment||100%||100%||100%||100%||100%||100%||50%||75%||100%||**100%|